rapmd73/JackrabbitRelay/README.md

         exchange, most likely temporarily.
 You will have to tweak this number based upon your exchange.

+    MaxAssets: This is the maximum number of assets that can be traded simultaneously.

+    ReduceOnly: This tells the exchange NOT to flip a position from long to short or vice-versa.

+        It can have any value as it presence is only required.

     Reduction: The amount to reducew your position to all your exchange to close it.
+Depreciated...

         This is a percentage.
 Do NOT put a percent (%) sign.
 Use this ONLY if you receive errors closing a position.
 Finding the amount of the reduction is strictly trial and error.

-    ReduceOnly: This tells the exchange NOT to flip a position from long to short or vice-versa.

-        It can have any value as it presence is only required.

 Jackrabbit support multiple API per exchange (sub)account.
 This is accomplished by this format: